 Local doctors and other healthcare professionals lead these programs, described below.
 You will get information about treatment options and learn how to strengthen your decision-making and coping skills, manage treatment side effects and find resources, including financial assistance

-Topics include diagnosis, treatment options, CML monitoring, and communication with your healthcare team.
+Topics include diagnosis, treatment planning, clinical trials, communicating with your healthcare team, etc.

 Can't make it to one of our local programs?
 We also sponsor many free live and archived teleconferences, podcasts, webcasts and more that you can view at your convenience.
 For a complete list of our programs, see our National Patient Education Programs web page.

 Staying Connected:Facilitating the Learning Experience Before and After Cancer Treatment.

 A program for parents, teachers and school faculty/ staff on how to help pediatric cancer survivors in their return to school.

 October 9, 2013, 4:00- 6:00 PM, HopeClub, 1 Penny Lane, Latham, NY.